-Students who exhibit behaviors inconsistent with the dispositions listed below may be called into a meeting with the Elementary Teacher Education program coordinator.
+Students who exhibit behaviors inconsistent with the dispositions listed below will be called to a meeting with the Elementary Teacher Education program coordinator.
 During this meeting, an action plan is created to help students be successful in their program.
 Multiple or severe disposition issues could lead to the student being removed from the field and/or the ETE program.
 The dispositions policy and forms are available online at www.ocs.udel.edu.